 Calibration Alert displays an alert when the temperature change or the elapsed time based on the last automatic calibration (SIGANA All) meets the trigger conditions.
 The trigger conditions for alerts, or temperature thresholds and elapsed time, can be specified.

-Press stem and then press .
-Pressing (Calibration Alert) on Page 2 of the Configuration function menu displays the Calibration Alert function menu.
+Press (Calibration Alert) on Page 2 of the Configuration function menu displays the Calibration Alert function menu.